HiAudrey/HiAudrey/README.md

 ## I'm a Data Scientist Professional, Developer, and Book Worm!!

-- 🔭 I’m pursuing a MS in Data Analytics Engineering at Northeastern University and hold a BS in Information and Computer Science at Central South University
+- 🔭 I’m pursuing a MS in Data Analytics Engineering at Northeastern University and obtained a BS in Information and Computer Science from Central South University
-- 👯 I’m looking for full-time position starts on September 2024 to May 2025
+- 👯 I’m looking for full-time position from September 2024 to May 2025 (Note my graduation date is flexible)
 - 🌱 I’m currently learning everything 🤣
 - 🥅 2024 Goals: Get hired!
 - ⚡ Fun fact: I love to draw, read, hiking, hot yoga, play piano and hear something I do not know.
 I am also a pet lover 😻 🐶